wdecoster/nanopack/README.md

 ## Updating
 `pip install nanopack --upgrade`

+These scripts are written and tested for Python3, and may not work on Python2.

 ## Content
 ### Scripts
 **[NanoPlot][1]**: creating many relevant plots derived from reads (fastq), alignments (bam) and albacore summary files.
 Examples can be found in [the gallery on my blog][2].
 NanoPack is also available with a graphical user interface in **[NanoGUI][12]**.